itzelgil/itzelgil/README.md

       Hey there!
 I'm Itzel
       <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
     </h1>
     <h4>My goal is to remain on the cutting-edge of advancements.
 I like to take time to acquire new knowledge.
-Learn about new tools, and challenges motivate me.</h4>
+Learn about new tools and challenges motivate me.</h4>
 </div>

 ---